-Mark C. McGuire, Sr. is a native Daytonian, and the CEO and Bishop of The Potter's House- Dayton International Ministries.
-He is also currently a Staff Pastor and Youth Director of The Potter’s House International Ministries, of Jacksonville, Florida, where he is affectionately known as PMac (Pastor McGuire).
-He is a spiritual son of Bishop Vaughn (Lady Narlene) M. McLaughlin and a brother of Covenant Fellowship International.
+Mark C. McGuire, Sr. is a native Daytonian, and the Founder, Board of Directors President, and the Bishop of The Potter's House-Dayton International Ministries (TPHDIM).
+He is also currently a Staff Pastor and the Director of Discipleship, Outreach, and Evangelism (DOE) of The Potter’s House International Ministries, of Jacksonville, Florida, (TPHIM) where he is affectionately known as PMac (Pastor McGuire).
+Dr. McGuire is also the Executive Director for Cure Violence Jacksonville/Westside MVP Team/Northside MVP Team through the TPHCDEC.
+He also serves as the Coordinator, for the collaboration of Bethune-Cookman University Center for Law and Social Justice and the Jacksonville Sheriff Office, of the Community Safety & Engagement Action Plan.
 He is the Founder, Executive Director and CEO of The CARES Justice Institute, Inc. Dr. McGuire has worked as a Consultant for the State of Ohio and the City of Dayton in many Community Transformation Initiatives.
 Dr. McGuire is also trained as a facilitator in several modules; and was selected for Leadership Dayton and The Top Ten African American Males in 2018.
 He sits on many Boards and Task Force nationally and has served as a Compliance Officer, for 5 years, for an Opioid Addiction center, Project CURE; which received two (2) three (3) year Accreditations with CARF, under his guidance and leadership.
 He is a true man of God, Spiritual Teacher, Energetic Preacher, Counselor, Mentor and Servant.
 He is a devoted husband to Lady Angela D. McGuire, MBA and a loving father of two 2 Sons, Mark Jr. and MC Sterling, and a grandfather.
 He is grateful for redemption and honored to serve.
 He is charismatic in his worship towards God and service to the community, and kerygmatic to this generation of unbelievers. more

 Judge Rice was born in Pittsburgh, Pennsylvania He is a graduate of Northwestern University, receiving a B.A. degree in 1958.He attended the Columbia University School of Law and received a Juris Doctorate degree in 1962.
 He also attended the Columbia University Graduate School of Business Administration and received a Master of Business Administration in 1962.
 He received an Honorary Degree, Doctor of Laws, from the University of Dayton, in 1991 and an Honorary Degree, Doctor of Humane Letters, from the Wright State University in 2000.